 The valve is similar to an air (or gas) compressor valve.
 It is a face type poppet with multiple concentric grooves.
-The moving metering plate is spring loaded and pressure loaded against the lower stop/metering plate and is pulled off the lower stop by the force generated on the attached armature by the E-core solenoid.
-When the plates are separated, gas flows from the grooves in the moving metering plate to the grooves in the lower stop/metering plate (View A).
-When the moving metering plate and the lower stop/metering plate are in contact, gas cannot pass from the grooves in the moving metering plate to the grooves in the lower stop/metering plate (View B).
+The moving metering plate is spring loaded (and pressure loaded) against the lower stop & metering plate and is pulled off the lower stop & metering plate by the E-core solenoid assembly.
+When the plates are separated, gas flows from the grooves in the moving metering plate to the grooves in the lower stop & metering plate (View A).
+When the moving metering plate and the lower stop & metering plate are in contact, gas cannot pass from the grooves in the moving metering plate to the grooves in the lower stop & metering plate